How To Remove And Prevent Hard Water Stains

 1. Wipe up any water left behind right after you turn off a faucet.
 No water means no mineral deposits means no hard water stains.
 Capiche?

-2. Do a daily light cleaning of any surfaces where hard water stains typically form using your good ol’ vinegar solution or 9 Elements Bathroom Cleaner (or natural stone cleaner for granite or marble).
+2. Do a daily light cleaning of any surfaces where hard water stains typically form using your good ol’ vinegar solution (or natural stone cleaner for granite or marble).
 We know, we know: daily?
 But doing this really will help keep hard water stains under control.
 (Help is the operative word here; while regular cleaning will reduce how often, and how hard, you have to scrub hard water stains, even a daily misting of your favorite cleaner can’t entirely prevent them.)

 3. If you’re at the end of your rope and just cannot anymore, consider installing a water softener.
 A water softener is exactly what it sounds like: it turns hard water into ... well, soft water (meaning water that doesn’t have all the minerals present in hard water).
 By removing minerals from your water before it travels through your pipes, a water softener actually prevents hard water stains from forming.
 In addition to the aesthetic benefits (goodbye chalky faucets!), a water softener also combats other problems hard water can cause, including clogged faucets and showerheads, disappointing water heater performance and skin irritation.
 (And doesn’t that sound nice!)